-- 395. Senior Seminar.
-While the subject matter varies, the seminar addresses an advanced topic in mathematics.
-The development of the topic draws on students' previous course work and helps consolidate their earlier learning.
-Students are active participants, presenting material to one another in both oral and written form, and conducting individual research on related questions. - 395D.
+MATH 395D.
 Chaotic Dynamical Systems.
-One of the major scientific accomplishments of the last twenty-five years was the discovery of chaos and the recognition that sensitive dependence on initial conditions is exhibited by so many natural and man-made processes.
+One of the major scientific accomplishments of the last twenty-five years was the discovery of chaos and the recognition that sensitive dependence on initial conditions is exhibited by so many natural and manmade processes.
 To really understand chaos, one needs to learn the mathematics behind it.
 This seminar considers mathematical models of real-world processes, and studies how these models behave, as they demonstrate chaos and its surprising order.
 Prerequisite(s): Mathematics 301.
 Corequisite(s): Mathematics 309.
-S. Ross. - 457-458.
+Offered with varying frequency.
+S. Ross.

+MATH 457, 458.
 Senior Thesis.
-Prior to entrance into Mathematics 457, students must submit a proposal for the work they intend to undertake toward completion of a two-semester thesis.
+Prior to entrance into Mathematics 457, students must submit a proposal for the work they intend to undertake toward completion of a thesis.
 Open to all majors upon approval of the proposal.
 Required of candidates for honors.
 Students register for Mathematics 457 in the fall semester and Mathematics 458 in the winter semester.
+Normally offered every year.
 Staff.

-- s21.
+MATH s21.
 Introduction to Abstraction.
 An intensive development of the important concepts and methods of abstract mathematics.
 Students work individually, in groups, and with the instructors to prove theorems and solve problems.
 Students meet for up to five hours daily to explore such topics as proof techniques, logic, set theory, equivalence relations, functions, and algebraic structures.
 The unit provides exposure to what it means to be a mathematician.
 Prerequisite(s): one semester of college mathematics.
 Required of all majors.
 Enrollment limited to 30.
-Staff. - s32.
-Topics in Operations Research.
-An introduction to a selection of techniques that have proved useful in management decision making: queuing theory, inventory theory, network theory (including PERT and CPM), statistical decision theory, computer modeling, and dynamic programming.
-Prerequisite(s): Mathematics 105 and a course in probability or statistics.
-Enrollment limited to 20.
-Written permission of the instructor is required.
-Staff. - s45.
+Normally offered every year.
+Staff.

+MATH s45.
 Seminar in Mathematics.
 The content varies.
 Recent topics have included number theory and an introduction to error correcting codes.
-Staff. - s50.
-Independent Study.
-Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
-Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
-Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair is required.
-Students may register for no more than one independent study during a Short Term.
 Staff.